-In order to be successful in obtaining funding for your clinical research, you need to be creative, establish what are your goals, and look for different sources of funding.
+In order to be successful in obtaining funding for your clinical research, you need to be creative, set your goals, and look for different sources of funding.

 Writing a detailed written plan of the study (a study protocol) is essential for funding since the protocol is the scientific component of any proposal, this proposal also contains administrative and supporting information required by any funding agency.